 Every angel is terrifying.

-I fumble the snub-nosed revolver from the waistband of my pants, swing open the loading gate, and, one by one, tip the rounds into my paw.
-Acting on autopilot, I lock the gun into its case once more, and tip the cartridges out of my paw and into the trash.
+I fumble the snub-nosed revolver from the waistband of my pants, swing open the loading gate, and, one by one, dump the rounds into my bandaged paw.
+Acting on serene autonomy, I lock the gun into its case once more, and tip the cartridges out of my paw and into the trash.